UPDATED: JULY 07, 2023 | 3 MIN READ

 Most hospitals won’t accept your insurance internationally, but what about domestically?
-If traveling within the United States, consider whether your health insurance will cover you while you’re out of state.
+If traveling within the United States, consider whether your health insurance will cover you while out of state.

 If you have a non-emergent issue and want to be covered by insurance, wait until you get home to schedule that appointment.

 In most cases, your insurance plan must pay for emergencies, regardless of the hospital you go to.
-Even if the doctors are outside of your network, your insurance company will likely cover it.
+Even if the doctors are outside your network, your insurance company will likely cover it.